CAlamosV/Webscraping-Kununu/README.md

 ## Description
 This repo provides Python code for webscraping Kununu, an employer review platform similar to Glassdoor with a strong presence in German-speaking countries.

+This code was developed for [Caldwell, Haegele, and Heining (2024)](https://sydneec.github.io/Website/CHH_Bargain.pdf).
+"Bargaining Power and Inequality in the Labor Market."
+(Revise and Resubmit, Quarterly Journal of Economics).

+> **Important Notes:**
+> - This code works as of August 2024, but Kununu's website may change.
+If element and class IDs are changed but the overall structure of the website remains similar, it may suffice to update the CLASS_IDS dictionary in scrape_employer_profiles.ipynb.
+> - This code takes roughly 10 hours to run.
+> - By default, this code does not use a proxy rotation service, which may result in IP blocks.
+See instructions below for using ScrapingBee to avoid this issue.

 ## Instructions for Running Code

 1. Install required packages: